 ILP: FERC’s Integrated Licensing Process described in 18 CFR § 5.

-Licensee: Placer County Water Agency, the owner and operator of the Middle Fork American River Project (FERC No. 2079)
+Licensee: Placer County Water Agency, the owner and operator of the Middle Fork American River Project (FERC No. 2079) and its negotiating team.

 Licensee’s FERC Project No. 2079 Interested Parties E-Mailing List: A list of interested parties, by e-mailing address, the Licensee has prepared and maintains for the Relicensing.
 The Licensee anticipates that the Licensee’s FERC Project No. 2079 Interested Parties E-Mailing List will be updated periodically with FERC’s Project No. 2079 e-mail list to keep both e-mail lists current during the Relicensing.
 The Licensee’s FERC Project No. 2079 Interested Parties E-Mailing List does not consist of all interested parties on the Licensee’s FERC Project No. 2079 Interested Parties Mailing List since not all Relicensing Participants have access to e-mail.